2-, 3- and 4-Body Decays in the Constructive Standard Model: Summary and Conclusions

 After conjugating and multiplying the amplitude by its conjugate, we need to simplify the result to a form with only momenta and momentum dot products ($p_i \cdot p_j$).
 In order to do this, we need to know the outer products of spinors.
 If the spinors are mixed, one angle spinor and one square spinor (for example, $|\mathbf{i}^{\mathrm{I}}\rangle \lbrack\mathbf{i}_{\mathrm{I}}| = p_i$), a momentum results as this is one route to defining the spinors as described in \cite{Arkani-Hamed:2017jhn}.
 We review this definition in Eq.~(\ref{eq:app:p=|>[|}) and note the sign change if the spin-indices are raised and lowered in Eq.~(\ref{eq:app:p=-|>[|}).
 We also work out the outer products if both spinors are the same type, both angle or both square.
 We find that we obtain a mass times a Kronecker delta function as we show in Eqs.~(\ref{eq:App:|][|=m}) and (\ref{eq:App:|][|=-m}).
 We also show similar inner products that give the mass in Eqs.~(\ref{eq:<ij>=mdelta}) and (\ref{eq:<ij>=-mdelta}).
 In order to apply these identities, we sometimes need to reverse spinor-chains.
 The simplest case, with no momenta in the middle, is already known.
 However, we work the reversal out for any number of momenta in between the spinors in Eq.~(\ref{eq:<i|pppp|j> reversed}) and give several useful examples in Eqs.~(\ref{eq:<ij> reversed}) through (\ref{eq:<i|ppp|j] reversed}).
 Finally, once the amplitude has been multiplied by its conjugate, the spinor-chains reversed and the identities applied, we describe how we obtain traces over the two-by-two momenta.
-We describe a recursive method for calculating any trace over momenta and note how it is essentially the same as that for gamma matrices up to a factor of $2$.
-This is perfectly understandable as momentum times gamma matrices are four-by-four matrices with our two-by-two momentum matrices embedded in them.
-For use in the calculations in this paper, we give the trace of zero momenta in Eq.~(\ref{eq:tr()}), two momenta in Eq.~(\ref{eq:tr(pp)}) and four momenta in Eq.~(\ref{eq:tr(pppp)}).
+We describe a recursive method (similar to the method in Ref.~\cite{Franken:2019wqr}) for calculating any trace over momenta.